poridhiEng/poridhi-labs/Poridhi Labs/Full-stack-app/Docker Image using Makefile/README.md

 });
 ```

-### 1.5.
-Create a Dockerfile for the Backend
+### Create a Dockerfile for the Backend
 In the `backend` directory, create a `Dockerfile`:

 ```bash
 touch Dockerfile
 ```

-Add the following content to the `Dockerfile`:
+Add the following contents to the `Dockerfile`:

 ```Dockerfile
 # Use the official Node.js image from the Docker Hub